 In 2000 we established our consulting business, which incorporates IT, HR (including OH&S) and marketing specialties.
 This has enabled us to improve our own operations, as well as provide valuable consulting services to our clients.

-Group offices have also been established in Orange, and the existing offices at Blayney and Oberon are now full-time service centres.
+Group offices have also been established in Orange, and the existing offices at Oberon and Baulkham Hills are now full-time service centres.